Rolls-Royce sees demand for a new mid-market jet

 He said that should Boeing decide on a mid-market jet, then Rolls-Royce as an engine maker would weigh up the opportunity.

-"If there is the possibility to enter a program, we will examine it and if the conditions are right, we will," he said.
+"If there is the possibility to enter a programme, we will examine it and if the conditions are right, we will," he said.

 Earlier on Friday, Rolls-Royce said it had made a good start to 2017, but the outlook for cash flow remained challenging.